entzyeung/car-purchase-ai/README.md

 The LR model is straight from default; while the GB model is optimised as GradientBoostingClassifier(n_estimators=100, max_depth=4).

 Remarks: as the data is from the 90s, that is 30 years ago.
-You may find the numbers doesn't make too much sense in the nowaday context.
+You may find the numbers doesn't make too much sense under the context nowadays.